my-repo-collection/low_level_programming/more_functions_nested_loops/README.md

-# Project: C - More functions, more nested loops | Holberton Montevideo, Uruguay
+# Project: C - More functions, more nested loops

 ---
 ## Resources